Waga43/gd-utils-cht/readme.md

 Please YOUR_PROXY_URLreplace with your own proxy address

 ## Dependent installation
-- Command line execution `git clone https://github.com/iwestlin/gd-utils && cd gd-utils` Clone and switch to this project folder
+- Command line execution `git clone https://github.com/waga43/gd-utils-ettm && cd gd-utils-ettm` Clone and switch to this project folder
 - **Perform `npm install --unsafe-perm=true --allow-root` installation dependent**, partially dependent may need to download proxy environment, we need to step on the configuration

 If an error occurs during installation, please switch the nodejs version to v12 and try again.
 If there `Error: not found: make is` such a message in the error message, it means that your command line environment is missing the make command, you can refer to [ here ](https://askubuntu.com/questions/192645/make-command-not-found) or directly google search `Make Command Not Found`